nrivard/lmaos/README.md

 To write programs for the n8 Bit Special Computer (and LmaOS), copy any of the relevant include (`.inc`) files for your use.
 Set an origin for your program (I like `$0400`) as there is no built-in relocation scheme yet.
-If your program just a performs a small task, remember to call `RTS` to return to Monitaur.
+If your program just performs a small task, remember to call `RTS` to return to Monitaur.
 If you never need to return to Monitaur, don't worry about it!

 _Note: When you transfer your program, the transfer location must match the origin!_

-Here's a very simple uploaded program that will write an alternating pattern on the connected 16 bit LED banks:
+Here's a very simple uploaded program that will write an alternating pattern on the connected 16 bit LED banks (you can see the result of this program in the system photo):

 ```asm
 .org $0400